-- 2. engaging families in the development of its District-wide parent and family engagement policy and plan, and distributing the policy and plan to families. - F. Collaborating with the Community - 1. building constructive partnerships and connecting families with community-based programs and other community resources; - 2. coordinating and integrating parent and family engagement programs and activities with District initiatives and community-based programs that encourage and support families' participation in their children's education, growth, and development.
+- 1. engaging families as partners in the process of school review and continuous improvement planning; - 2. engaging families in the development of its District-wide parent and family engagement policy and plan, and distributing the policy and plan to families. - G. Collaborating with the Community - 1. building constructive partnerships and connecting families with community-based programs and other community resources; - 2. coordinating and integrating parent and family engagement programs and activities with District initiatives and community-based programs that encourage and support families' participation in their children's education, growth, and development.